Creo (Pro/Engineer) vs. SolidWorks – More Fuel in the Debate

 2. Ways Creo vs SolidWorks Handle Failures.

 Feature failures happen.
-References change or conditions become invalid when models are modified.
+When manipulating models, References change or conditions become invalid.
 That happens with all parametric modelers.
 How they handle it, however, differs greatly.
 For the most part, Creo stops and you have to solve the issue (or suppress it).

-SolidWorks is similar, but handles failures more gracefully — not using, but not really suppressing failed features (or those that rely on the failed feature).
+SolidWorks is similar, but handles failures more gracefully — not using, but not really suppressing failing features (or those that rely on the failing feature).
 This added state gives you the opportunity to continue, showing cascading effects of the failure.
 If you know why something is failing, and you know it will fix itself when you make the next modification, then you just don’t worry about it.
 Most important, the customer has the choice of dealing with it now or later.
 It’s more graceful, for sure.

 Winner of Failure Handling: SolidWorks.

 3. Ability to Make Fundamental Changes.

 If you do much with design iteration or product development, you probably deal with change requests that cause grief with your CAD models.
 The ability of a CAD system to handle changes gracefully is super important.
-Unfortunately, there are big differences in Creo vs SolidWorks.
+Unfortunately, here again, there are big differences in Creo vs SolidWorks.

-There is much more, but let’s suffice it to say Creo gives methods for re-assigning references that SolidWorks does not.
+There is much more to it, but let’s suffice it to say Creo gives methods for re-assigning references that SolidWorks does not.

 a.
 Creo vs SolidWorks ability to tell the software to look at a new reference instead of the old one is super powerful.
 Both have the ability to edit a feature again, but in SolidWorks there is no way to tell it to reassign a reference.
 You must Edit, then delete items that constrain to the old reference (alignments, dimensions, etc.), then recreate them.
-Awkward and time consuming.
+Awkward and very time consuming.

 b.
 Creo shows you some idea of what the old references were even if they are now gone.
 SolidWorks leaves you guessing.